MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/aad-account-required.md

 > [!IMPORTANT]
 > Admins that have self-service signup disabled must make sure that they enable it before January 31, or any users who try to log in using legacy Yammer credentials will not be able to log in.

-### Step 1: Enable self-service signup
+### Step 1: If self-service signup is not enabled, enable it

-This step is only required if you are in the European Union.

 Self-service signup can only be enabled by using Windows PowerShell.
 To enable self-service signup:
 1. Follow the instructions provided in [Directory self-service signup](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-self-service-signup).